firavoyage/blogging/readme.md

 sh djhs 2026 graduate
 have got #1 #2 #3 in my grade
 dont study overtime :d
-...people discovered at school
-02 03 07 09(stylish girls)
-chenshiyu(1998,waifu,low saturation ppt,quick reaction,brain-dead writing)
-wangzhaohai(1970s,variable substitute,fn image,humor,enthusiasm,phone bell "五十年以后")
-lujianhong(1980s?,studied in us,know a lot about idioms and foreign culture) jiangzhijun21(greatest competitor of grade #1) lvfuyuan(math master) dixuchen(nsfw addict)
-friends in class1 and class7(playmates and believers) ...retro huininglu third primary school lida junior high school
 - work
 built with firascript
 knowledge organized with structure and elegance give free and premium courses make tools elegant
-...you know
+...
-i mainly work on math teaching and development while i actually love art and culture
+work on purity and programming love art and culture
 - wish
 (upstart) those like me must pub sth on producthunt,earn a lot and get retired early do what `adobe` and `coursera` have done with implementation details improved